 Forest Management Advisory Group

-The formation of an advisory group for SPR forestlands made up of resource professionals will likely assemble in 2016.
-The group will be one of four groups making up the greater Swanton Pacific Advisory Council that include Forest Management, Livestock and Rangeland Management, Crop Management, and an Education and Research advisory group.
-The makeup of this group will be comprised of educators and researchers (primarily but not necessarily exclusively from the Natural Resources Management Department, as well as representatives from the industry).
+An advisory group for SPR forestlands, made up of resource professionals, assembled in 2016.
+The group is one of four groups making up the greater Swanton Pacific Advisory Council that include Forest Management, Livestock and Rangeland Management, Crop Management, and an Education and Research advisory group.
+The makeup of this group is comprised of educators and researchers (primarily but not necessarily exclusively from the Natural Resources Management Department, as well as representatives from the industry).

 It should be re-emphasized that the forestland of Swanton Pacific serves as the school forest for the NRES Department, an important criteria in maintaining Society of American Foresters (SAF) accreditation.
 The primary responsibility of the advisory group will be to stay apprised of near and long-range plans pertaining to management, research, and demonstration activities, and also forest-related educational opportunities.
 There will be open communication for the group to provide advice directly and frequently to the SPR Director and Operations Manager.
 A subgroup will review proposed research plans and comment to the SPR management team and the greater advisory group.

-An organized and useable Continuous Forest Inventory (CFI) database should be culminated.
+An organized and useable Continuous Forest Inventory (CFI) database will continue to be maintained and populated.
 A significant amount of opportunity for research publications currently exists with data we have to date.
 Facilitating adjacent landownerships installing variations of the SPR CFI.
 University of California Santa Cruz (UCSC) has begun plot installation of 138 CFI plots.